AMReX-Astro/Microphysics/integration/ROCK/README.md

   or `4` for the 4th order version.

+* We don't abort if the timestep is smaller than UROUND, since t is often quite small itself.
+Instead we check if t + dt = t

 * There is a single derived type that works for both integrators.
   Note that some of the scratch memory is not used for ROCK2.

 The Fortran implementations were originally downloaded from: http://www.unige.ch/~hairer/software.html

+## Return codes

+The return code from the integrator has the following meanings:

+  * 1: successful computation
+  * -1: Invalid input parameters.
+  * -2: Stepsize becomes to small.
+  * -3: Failure estimating spectral radius